Please wait while we process your payment

 Danticat’s first novel, Breath, Eyes, Memory (1994), is narrated by Sophie, a Haitian girl with a history that is superficially similar to Danticat’s own.
 Sophie is raised by her aunt in Haiti until she joins her mother in New York at age twelve.
 When Sophie finds out she was conceived when her mother was raped, their relationship, already difficult because of their long separation, becomes strained by issues of sexuality.
 Krik?
 Krak!
 (1995) was published next and nominated for a National Book Award.
 Danticat’s next novel, The Farming of the Bones (1998), concerns the 1937 massacre of Haitians who were trying to leave the Dominican Republic, an action ordered by its dictator, Rafael Trujillo Molinas.
 The massacre is also the subject of the short story “Nineteen Thirty-Seven” in Krik?
 Krak!.
-Recently, Danticat published The Dew Breaker (2004) about a man who used to be a torturer for the Haitian government and the many lives he affected.
-Danticat has also been involved with several anthologies of writings by diverse Haitian and Haitian-American authors.
-She often says that her voice is only one of many representing the Haitian people and refuses to be a spokesperson for the whole nation.
+In 2004, Danticat published The Dew Breaker about a man who used to be a torturer for the Haitian government and the many lives he affected.
+In 2013, she published Claire of the Sea Light, a novel about the disappearence of a young girl set in the town of Ville Rose, Haiti.

 Haiti’s former wealth all but disappeared, replaced by an extreme poverty and illiteracy that only worsened over the next few centuries.
-Early twentieth-century attempts by the United States to establish security in the country, including an American occupation of Haiti from 1915 to 1934, failed.
+Early 20th-century attempts by the United States to establish security in the country, including an American occupation of Haiti from 1915 to 1934, failed.
 In 1957, a fraudulent election made a doctor named François “Papa Doc” Duvalier Haiti’s president.
 Duvalier became a despotic ruler and declared himself “president for life.”
 His tonton macoutes, a ruthless secret police named after a mythical Haitian monster, terrorized the nation, arresting or killing the government’s critics.
 Duvalier compared himself to both Haitian voodoo spirits and Jesus Christ, exploiting the country’s religious influences.
 He avoided deposition by the United States by opposing communism and allied himself with the Dominican Republic’s dictator, Trujillo (who in 1937 had massacred Haitians at the Dominican border).
 But while Duvalier’s political power and wealth increased, Haiti became the poorest country in the Americas.
 Duvalier stole as much money and land from his people as possible, using foreign aid money for his personal gain.
 The small percentage of educated Haitians fled the country for economic or political reasons.

 When Duvalier died in 1971, his son, Jean-Claude “Baby Doc” Duvalier, continued his legacy of political tyranny and economic exploitation while making superficial reforms to improve Haiti’s international reputation.
 “Baby Doc” was deposed in 1986 because of opposition from both the Haitian people and the United States government.
 He left behind a power vacuum that resulted in military control, despite many attempts at democratic elections.
 In 1991, democracy seemed to be established with the election of Jean Bertrand Aristide.
 However, Aristide was overthrown months later by a military coup.
 In 1994, the United States government, under pressure from its Haitian citizens, restored Aristide to the presidency with threats of military invasion.
 Several democratic elections followed, but Haiti’s political status remains unstable, and its economic conditions are still the worst in the western hemisphere.
 Communities of Haitian immigrants and their Haitian-American descendants, including Danticat, remain in the United States.